Third Militarism: Resuming of political repression

-In May 1935, Antonio Miro Quesada, the publisher of El Comercio, was assassinated by an man named Carlos Steer.
+In May 1935, Antonio Miro Quesada, the publisher of El Comercio, was assassinated by a man named Carlos Steer, along with his wife.
 Under the terms of the Emergency Law, the assassin was to be given a death sentence by a military tribunal, but was given 25 years in prison instead.
 This garnered more anti-Benavides sentiment among extreme conservative groups and began a conflict between Benavides and the Miro Quesada family.

 The assassination was a major sign of escalating political instability, with Peña remarking that: "The assassination dashed any hoped of a fair election that would be conducted peacefully".

 Benavides' term was to end in December 1936, at the end of Sánchez Cerro's term.
 The president declared that he had no desire to remain as president and scheduled presidential and congressional elections for October 11.